leonp/thisdaysportion/_posts/2021-04-17-four-reasons-to-delete-at-least-95-of-your-website.md

   excision could be a good thing.
 mb-cat: ''
 comments_enabled: true

 ---
 The web is an archive – a vast, sprawling record of _everything_ you ever posted, chaotically categorised, linked to a handful of the other billions of published bits and pieces.

-We don’t like the idea of deleting anything we post, and we have a special term for allowing links to wither and die: _link rot_.
+We don’t like the idea of deleting anything we post, and there’s a special term for allowing links to wither and die: _link rot_.
 Indeed, it can be difficult to expunge content entirely, as the Way Back Machine indexes [the things you wrote years ago](http://web.archive.org/web/20201201120432/https://www.thisdaysportion.com/).
 And anyway, it’s far better to have all this information available digitally rather than on paper, right?

 Still, I think it’s worth questioning the value of all this _stuff_.
 Just because it takes little physical space doesn’t mean it’s problem free.
 Here are four reasons to carry out a spring clean of all those posts you’ve made over [the last 13 years](/posts/times-for-print-georgia-for-screen/).